Pass Your A-Levels With A*s

 - Exam and coursework advice – This guide is full of expert tips on how to prepare yourself for exams and coursework at A-Level.

 - Tips for avoiding stress – Stress can negatively impact your health, and can also damage your performance.
-This book devotes time to discussing stress as well as how to avoid it.
+This guide devotes time to discussing stress as well as how to avoid it.

-- Advice for parents – This book contains tips that parents can heed if they want to support their children.
+- Advice for parents – This guide contains tips that parents can heed if they want to support their children.